0bVdnt/Design-and-Analysis-of-Algorithms/Analyze-Algorithms/readme.md

 - **createDataset.cpp**: Generates random data, measures the execution time of an algorithm, and saves the results to a CSV file.
 - **dataSheet.csv**: Contains the input sizes and corresponding execution times.
-- **generateInput.cpp**: Generates input data for testing algorithms and saves it to
+- **generateInput.cpp**: Generates input data for testing algorithms and saves it to input.txt

-input.txt

-.
 - **input.txt**: Contains the input sizes for testing.
-- **plotGraph.ipynb**: Jupyter notebook for plotting the time complexity graph using the data from
+- **plotGraph.ipynb**: Jupyter notebook for plotting the time complexity graph using the data from dataSheet.csv

-dataSheet.csv

-.
-- **timeComplexityGraph.py**: Python script for plotting the time complexity graph using the data from
+- **plotGraph.py**: Python script for plotting the time complexity graph using the data from dataSheet.csv

-dataSheet.csv

-.

 ## Usage

 ### Generating Input Data

-To generate input data, compile and run
+To generate input data, compile and run generateInput.cpp:

-generateInput.cpp

-:

 ```sh
 g++ generateInput.cpp -o generateInput